Ricky-G/Ricky-G/README.md

 ## 🌐 **Socials**

-👍🏻 Feel free to connect with me on LinkedIn or reach me on my blog
+👍🏻 Feel free to connect with me on LinkedIn or reach out to me on my blog

 <div align='left'>